-Starbucks is closing all stores nationwide for racial bias training — and baristas say the problem runs deeper than many customers realize
+Starbucks is closing all stores nationwide for racial-bias training — yet baristas say the problem runs deeper than many customers realize

 “I was responsible for making sure that Starbucks culture was received by black people in that area,” Herrera said.
 “Why is it that my responsibility was more than the responsibility of that manager in that Philly store, where she is supposed to make all people feel welcome?”

 With the arrests and Starbucks’ response – which she felt downplayed the severity of the event – Herrera said she believes that the company abandoned its values of community and coffee culture.
-On Friday, she sold her shares of the company’s stock.
+On Friday, she said, she sold her shares of the company’s stock.

-Raina Johnson, a black, nonbinary person who worked at multiple Starbucks locations in Milwaukee, Wisconsin starting in late 2013, said the footage “was not surprising to me at all.”
+Raina Johnson, a black nonbinary person who worked at multiple Starbucks locations in Milwaukee starting in late 2013, said the footage “was not surprising to me at all.”
 In 2014, a black man named Dontre Hamilton was shot and killed after a Starbucks employee called the police on him for sleeping on a park bench in Milwaukee.

 “I feel like their reaction was not well thought out,” Johnson said of Starbucks’ response to the recent arrests.
 “I feel like the apology was not really an apology … I don’t know if a Tuesday afternoon is really going to do anything, because this is generational.
 And this is a cycle.”

-Similarly, a black former barista who preferred to be referred to as MC said, “I wasn’t shocked at all.
+Similarly, a black former barista who preferred to be referred to as “MC” said, “I wasn’t shocked at all.
 This is life in America for black folks.
 People always think we’re crying wolf, but this is what we deal with every day.”

-Every barista we interviewed said they only called the police in extreme situations – if ever.
+Every barista we interviewed said they called the police only in extreme situations, if ever.

-For example, Starbucks workers Business Insider spoke with said they called the police when a man escaped from a hospital, when a customer lurched at and scratched the arm of a barista, and when they caught people masturbating in their stores.
+For example, Starbucks workers with whom Business Insider spoke said they called the police when a man escaped from a hospital, when a customer lurched at and scratched the arm of a barista, and when they found people masturbating in their stores.

-Most baristas, including Danielle DeMarco, a white woman who worked at a Starbucks in Bel Air, Maryland for five years, said they believed the Philadelphia arrests to be racially motivated.
+Most baristas, including Danielle DeMarco, a white woman who worked at a Starbucks in Bel Air, Maryland, for five years, said they believed the Philadelphia arrests to be racially motivated.

 “There’s no other reason I can imagine personally I would call the police on a customer unless they were violent or making a scene,” DeMarco said.
 “We have always had homeless people literally sit or sleep on our chairs all day, and we never thought to call the cops.”

-When Starbucks on-boards employees, there is no specific anti-discrimination or anti-harassment training, according to baristas.
-In a statement to Business Insider, the company said it plans to improve on this front.
+When Starbucks onboards employees, there is no specific antidiscrimination or anti-harassment training, according to baristas.
+In a statement to Business Insider, the company said it planned to improve on that front.

 “While Starbucks has employment policies which prohibit discrimination or harassment, we know there is more work to do ensure that Starbucks is a place of mutual respect for both customers and partners [a name the company uses for employees],” a Starbucks representative said.
 “Discrimination of any kind has no place in our stores, nor do we believe it has any place in a civil society.”

-Non-white baristas often deal with discrimination on the job themselves
+Nonwhite baristas deal with discrimination on the job

 Like most coffee chains in the US, Starbucks maintains a culture of “the customer is always right.”
-But some employees say that customers sometimes cross the line.
+But some employees said that customers sometimes cross the line.

-Nearly every black and Latino barista we spoke with shared stories of racism they’ve experienced behind the counter from customers, working for a company where 40% of employees are not white.
+Nearly every black and Latino barista we spoke with shared stories of racism they’ve experienced behind the counter from customers.
+At Starbucks, 40% of employees are nonwhite.

-Angela De La Torre, a 21-year-old Mexican-American who has worked at Starbucks for a year in California’s Central Valley, said customers have verbally assaulted her and other non-white baristas on multiple occasions.
+Angela De La Torre, a 21-year-old Mexican-American who has worked at Starbucks for a year in California’s Central Valley, said customers have verbally assaulted her and other nonwhite baristas on multiple occasions.

 “I have been asked not to make someone’s drink while they spoke to me in mock-Spanish, asking me to have my white coworker make the drink instead,” she said.
-“I have been called rude and asked to please speak English while sharing private conversations with other Spanish-speaking co-workers.
-Other Latino coworkers have been told to go back to Mexico, and that they’re stealing a good job from someone ‘from here.'”
+“I have been called ‘rude’ and asked to ‘please speak English’ while sharing private conversations with other Spanish-speaking coworkers.
+Other Latino coworkers have been told to ‘go back to Mexico’ and that they’re stealing a good job from someone ‘from here.'”

-De La Torre said that all of her black co-workers have been called the n-word “with a hard ‘r'” at least once and that customers, calling black baristas “ghetto,” have requested white baristas ring them up instead.
-According to De La Torre, one white female customer, who called her black coworkers the n-word multiple times, once threw a hot coffee in the face of a barista.
+De La Torre said that all her black coworkers have been called the N-word “with a hard ‘r'” at least once, and that customers calling black baristas “ghetto” have requested white baristas ring them up instead.
+According to De La Torre, one white female customer, who called her black coworkers the N-word several times, once threw a hot coffee in the face of a barista.

 In that case, the manager instructed De La Torre’s team to refuse service to the customer after she harassed the baristas several times.
-Although De La Torre generally feels supported by her location’s management and emphasizes that she’s proud to work there, she wishes the company would stick up for baristas before racially charged situations escalate.
+Although De La Torre generally feels supported by her location’s management, and emphasizes that she’s proud to work there, she said she wished the company would stick up for baristas before racially charged situations escalate.

 “I’m happy my manager and district manager support our ability to deny service to people who assault us.
-However, I do think they could have acted sooner to the coffee-throwing incident, since this woman was a repeat offender,” she said.
+However, I do think they could have acted sooner to the coffee-throwing incident, since this woman was a repeat offender,” she added.

-MC, who worked at a Houston location, said she experienced racism off-the-job from white Starbucks employees at other locations in the city.
+MC, who worked at a Houston location, said she experienced racism off the job from white Starbucks employees at other locations in the city.
 It was painfully ironic.

 “I’ve been watched and denied the restroom even though I was a partner at the time,” she said.
 “But I always knew it was the people, not the company.
 And after that, I just left and made a mental note that this isn’t an area where I’m welcome.”

-Some Starbucks employees say they often felt they couldn’t take action when they faced discrimination or harassment.
+Some Starbucks employees said they often felt they couldn’t take action when they faced discrimination or harassment.

 As a customer, Herrera said she witnessed employees give white customers preferential treatment.
-Working at Starbucks, she said she dealt with a white manager whom she felt put her under undue scrutiny.
-Further, there were customers who were racist is both small ways – such as refusing to place money in her hand to pay – and large.
+Working at Starbucks, she said she dealt with a white manager who she felt put her under undue scrutiny.
+Further, there were customers who were racist is small ways – such as refusing to place money in her hand to pay – and large.

 Starbucks leadership “doesn’t condone a partner being disrespected,” Herrera said.
-However, she typically would let the incident pass without further comment.
+But, she said, she typically would let the incident pass without further comment.

 “However small or however big, you come in contact with these things all the time,” Herrera said.
 “You can’t fight everybody.
 You wind up coming to the conclusion, this is just the way they are.
 I want to keep my job, I have to keep my job.”

-Starbucks workers are divided on the one-day, racial bias training
+Starbucks workers divided on the one-day racial-bias training

 - source